 - 1. Hand sanitizer dispensers have been placed at the entrances to the building, outside of elevators on each floor, outside of each courtroom, and outside of bathrooms. - 2.
-Tissues have been placed near the door of the courtroom, at counsel tables, at the witness stand, on the judges' benches, and in the hallways. - 3.
+Tissues have been placed near the door of each courtroom, at counsel tables, at the witness stands, at the bailiff stations, on the judges' benches, in each witness room and in the hallways. - 3.
 The Department of State Health Service's "Stop the Spread of Germs Flyer" has been posted in multiple locations on each floor of the court building.